 Recognizing that these issues discouraged skilled workers from applying for green cards, the USCIS implemented regulations in 2015 that allows some spouses in H-4 status to apply for work authorization.
 If you are in H-4 status and your H-1B spouse has an approved I-140 employment-based immigration petition, or if your H-1B spouse had his or her visa extended beyond 6 years for either of the reasons outlined above, you are eligible to apply for employment authorization.

 Please note that employment authorization for H-4 spouses is not automatic and an application must be filed with the USCIS in order to obtain this benefit.
-If you are in H-4 status and have any questions about whether you are eligible for work authorization, please click here to schedule a consultation.

 This website and blog constitutes attorney advertising.
 Do not consider anything in this website or blog legal advice and nothing in this website constitutes an attorney-client relationship being formed.
 Set up a one-hour consultation with us before acting on anything you read here.
 Past results are no guarantee of future results and prior results do not imply or predict future results.
 Each case is different and must be judged on its own merits.